Gabriel-Dakinah-Vincent/Bash-exercises/extract-aliases/README.md

 ## Example

-After running the script, the output will be saved in `aliases.md` (or a specified filename), structured as follows:
+After running the script, the output will be saved in your chosen format (Markdown, CSV, or HTML).
+Example Markdown output:

 ```markdown
 # Aliases